smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Retrieving Vehicle Data/index.md

 ```
 !@

-@![android, javaSE, javaEE]
-`// TODO: Android / Java content`
-!@

 ## Unsubscribing from Vehicle Data
 Sometimes you may not always need all of the vehicle data you are listening to.
 We suggest that you only are subscribing when the vehicle data is needed.
-To stop listening to specific vehicle data items, utilize `SDLUnsubscribeVehicleData`.
+To stop listening to specific vehicle data items, utilize `UnsubscribeVehicleData`.

 @![iOS]
 ##### Objective-C